ttran799/seasonal-calendar/README.md

 A "Team site" has been created for the app with the name "Seasonal Calendar".
 If you already have a SharePoint site, you can use it as well.

-2. Import the "RoadmapListCreator" flow.
+2. Import the "RoadmapListCreator" flow into your environment.
 Detailed instructions: Guide_ImportFlow.pdf

 After executing the flow, a new list with 9 columns should have been created on the SharePoint page.